mhjort/trombi/README.md

 your tests in Clojure.
 In my opiniton Clojure syntax is very good for this purpose.

+## Design Philosophy

+### Real life scenarios

+clj-gatling has same kind of an approach that Gatling has in this sense.
+Idea is to simulate a situation where multiple users use your application concurrently.
+Users do actions and based on the results do next actions etc.
+After the simulation you comprehensive results (nice graphs etc.)

+If you want to just execute single request with high level of concurrency simpler tools like Apache Benchmark can do that.
+Of course, clj-gatling can do that also but it might be an bit of an overkill for that job.

+### No DSL

+I am not a fan of complex DSLs. clj-gatling tries to avoid DSL approach.
+Idea is that you should write just ordinary Clojure code to specify the actions and the actual scenario definition is an map.

+Note!
+This also means clj-gatling does not have full API for simulating http requests.
+There is :http keyword for executing simple http get.
+But anything more complex than that (http post, checking special response codes etc.) you should do yourself.
+I recommend using http-kit for that.

+### Distributed load testing

+This is a long term plan but no actual stuff implemented yet.

 ## License

 Copyright (C) 2014 Markus Hjort